Phenacodontidae: Classification

-According to more recent views, instead of a monophyletic clade, the Condylarths are better understood as an evolutionary grade that lead to the true ungulates.
-Indeed, recent phylogenetic studies confirm that phenacodonts were most closely related to modern odd-toed ungulates.
+According to more recent views, instead of a monophyletic clade, the condylarths are better understood as an evolutionary grade that lead to the true ungulates.
+Phylogenetic analysis of 2012 recover phenacodontids as a series of sister taxa to the Altungulata clade.
+Later phylogenetic studies confirm that phenacodonts were most closely related to modern odd-toed ungulates.

 Paleobiology

 The specialized teeth found in at least some phenacodontids seem to indicate a primary herbivorous lifestyle.
 The shape of the legs indicated that some phenacodontids (like Phenacodus) were swift runners.